1. Check that the narrow discharge tube at the base of the funnel is clear.

 Related Papers For Marsh Funnel Viscosity Test Procedure

 - The Marsh Funnel and Drilling Fluid Viscosity: A New Equation for Field Use

 - Apparent Viscosity Prediction of Water-Based Muds Using Empirical Correlation and an Artiﬁcial Neural Network

 Video Explaining How To Use March Funnel

-The marsh Funnel viscosity represents the time in seconds that it takes a quart of ﬂuid (1500 mL) to ﬂow out of a cone via a short cylinder into a graduated cup.
-Marsh funnel viscosity is a direct indication of the overall viscosity of drilling mud.
+The Marsh Funnel viscosity represents the time in seconds that it takes a quart of ﬂuid (1500 mL) to ﬂow out of a cone via a short cylinder into a graduated cup.
+Marsh funnel viscosity directly indicates the overall viscosity of drilling mud.
 The standard Marsh funnel viscosity of water is approximately 26 s.